-Prince Holding Group Clinches Best In Cambodia At 15Th Global Csr & Esg Summit
+Prince Holding Group Clinches Best In Cambodia At 15Th Global CSR & ESG Summit

-(MENAFN- Media OutReach Newswire) PHNOM PENH, CAMBODIA - Media OutReach - 18 September 2023 - Prince Holding Group, a leading business group in Cambodia, is honored to have been recognized with the Platinum Award for Best Country Excellence - Best in Cambodia at the 15th Annual Global CSR & ESG Summit and Awards.
+Chen Zhi Scholarship Earns Silver for Top Community Program PHNOM PENH, CAMBODIA - Media OutReach - 18 September 2023 - Prince Holding Group, a leading business group in Cambodia, is honored to have been recognized with the Platinum Award for Best Country Excellence Best in Cambodia at the 15th Annual Global CSR & ESG Summit and Awards.
 This acknowledgment shines a light on Prince's ongoing efforts in education, community engagement, and sustainable development within Cambodia.

 Additionally, the Chen Zhi Scholarship , an initiative by the Prince Foundation, was honored with the Silver Award for Best Community Program.
 This seven-year commitment by our philanthropic arm, led by Neak Oknha Chen Zhi , aims to support 400 Cambodian university students with a $2 million pledge.
 Neak Oknha Chen Zhi's dedication as a philanthropist and his role as Chairman of Prince Group have been instrumental in this initiative.